cathyqqtao/CorrTest/README.md

 'example' directory contains an example data and an example code to run rate.CorrTest.

-'data' directory contains all empirical data, CorrTest results and Bayesian results.
+'data' directory contains all empirical data, CorrTest results and Bayesian results in Tao et al.

 'Figure' derectory contains data and code for generating figures in Tao et al.